Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Introduction

 \section{Introduction}

-The thermoacoustic instability \cite{nicoud2005,ghirardo2018} has its own importance from fundamental points of view as they can cause pulsations leading to particle acceleration in certain environments including those where the combustion reaction takes place \cite{alekseev2001,kiverin2016,yurchenko2017}.
+Thermoacoustic instability \cite{nicoud2005,ghirardo2018} is important from a fundamental point of view, as it can cause pulsations leading to their accelerations in specific environments, including where the combustion reaction occurs \cite{alekseev2001,kiverin2016,yurchenko2017}.
 Recently, the onset of such instability in complex plasmas has been reported in the linear regime \cite{kryuchkov2018,garai2020}.
 In Ref. \cite{kryuchkov2018}, it was shown that the nonreciprocal effective interactions of charged particles can provide positive thermal feedback which, in turn, leads to the amplification of thermoacoustic waves.
 The theoretical prediction of such instability was also verified experimentally in that work.
-In an another work \cite{garai2020}, the thermoacoustic instability has also been studied in the weakly and strongly coupled dusty plasma systems.
-On the other hand, the formation of thermoacoustic shocks has been experimentally observed in a gas column of a resonance tube with temperature gradient \cite{biwa2011,biwa2014}.
-However, the evolution of thermoacoustic shocks in plasmas has not been investigated so far.
+In another work \cite{garai2020}, the thermoacoustic instability has also been studied in the weakly and strongly coupled dusty plasma systems.
+The linear and nonlinear propagations of thermoacoustic waves and the nonlinear saturation of the thermoacoustic instability have been studied in gas-filled tubes \cite{karpov2000,sugimoto2019}.
+Furthermore, Navier-Stokes simulations have been performed for modelling of a theoretical travelling-wave thermoacoustic heat engine \cite{scalo2015}, as well as to identify the linear and nonlinear regimes of thermoacoustic wave amplification and the generation of shocks in a minimal-unit looped resonator \cite{gupta2017}.
+On the other hand, the generation of shock waves has been explored in the thermoacoustic gas oscillations in a gas column with a high temperature gradient.
+It has been observed that the periodic shocks can appear in the travelling wave mode oscillations in which the temperature gradient acts as a source of the acoustic energy \cite{biwa2011,biwa2014}.
+However, the evolution of thermoacoustic shocks in complex plasmas has not been investigated so far.

-The aim of this work is to revisit the theory thermoacoustic waves, especially in the nonlinear regime, to investigate the generation of thermoacosutic shocks propagating with a velocity close to the acoustic speed and their characteristics in fluid complex plasmas.
-Our analysis shows that the thermal feedback can indeed induce shock waves and they can be damped or anti-damped depending on the collision frequency below or above a critical value.
-A qualitative agreement of the analytical and numerical results are also found to justify the existence of different kinds of shocks.
+The aim of this letter is to revisit the theory of thermoacoustic waves, especially in the nonlinear regime, and to investigate the generation of thermoacosutic shocks propagating at near-acoustic speeds as well as their characteristics in fluid complex plasmas.
+Our analysis shows that the thermal feedback can indeed induce shock waves and they can be damped or anti-damped depending on whether the collision frequency is below or above a critical value.
+A good qualitative agreement of the analytical and numerical results, obtained, respectively, by the tanh perturbation expansion scheme and the Runge-Kutta scheme is also found to justify the existence of different kinds of shocks.